Jerom: Character

 De Malle Mergpijp ("The Silly Marrowbone"; 1973) he even goes through an identity crisis and briefly returns to his prehistoric ways.

 Relation with other characters

 Jerom lives at Lambik's home, where he acts as a sidekick to Lambik's antics.
 They are often each other's rivals, like in De Zwarte Zwaan ("The Black Swan"; 1958), where they both try to be the first to publish journalistic scoops.
 Sometimes they both fall in love with an attractive female and try to dispose of one another in becoming her partner.
 But when they both have a common social cause to fight for they are a firm, close-knit duo, for instance animal abuse, social apathy" and dictatorship.
+Jerom also has a special bond with Wiske, who was the first to discover his soft spot.

+Many women have fallen in love with Jerom over the course of the series, but something always happens that prevents him from effectively marrying her.
+Either he is not interested in them or they turn out to be villains.